AnshulMane/AI_Project_-NLP-/README.md

     index.html: HTML templates for the frontend.

-    static/: Static files like CSS and JavaScript.
+    style.css: Static files like CSS and JavaScript.